-“C’mon Coop”, my dad said, grabbing my hand.
-I let him pull me towards and then up the steps through the door as I kept my eyes on Molly while I stepped up through the door onto the train.
+“C’mon Coop”, dad said, grabbing my hand.
+I let him pull me towards and then up the steps through the door as I kept my eyes on Molly as I went into the train.

-“Your roomette is upstairs and just down the hall”, said the man in the blue suit.
-“Follow me but watch your step!”
+“Your roomette is upstairs and just down the hall”, said the guy in blue, “Follow me but watch your step!”